-MTR concept.
+Mixed truck-and-robot concept.
 In the conventional TnR concept described above, the truck acts solely as a taxi for robots and does not deliver parcels directly to customers.
 However, some deliveries are not suitable for robot delivery and must be made by a delivery person.
 This is necessary for bulky goods that do not fit into the robot's compartment, and goods that must be handed over personally, such as valuables and drugs.
 A customer could also choose not to receive robot deliveries based on personal preferences or skills.
-In these cases, a delivery truck has to visit the customer within the respective time window.
-This can be done by a separate delivery tour (as in prevailing truck-only concepts) or by employing the truck used for robot drop-off to directly approach those customers (as shown in Figure 3).
+In these cases, a direct truck delivery is indispensable.
+Please note that truck deliveries also have to happen within an agreed time window as they are part of the same service as robot deliveries (attended home delivery).
+Truck deliveries can be done by a separate delivery tour (as in prevailing truck-only concepts) or by employing the truck used for robot drop-off to directly approach those customers (as shown in Fig. 3).
 Using one truck for both delivery modes has the potential to reduce the fleet needed and the costs and emissions caused for serving a set of customers.
 Besides customers requiring truck delivery, there are customers who can be visited by either truck or robot.
 Visiting those customers by truck can in some cases further decrease costs as it may lead to shorter tours or reduce robot use and delays.
 Note that when the truck stops at a customer, it can launch robots to other customers from there as well.
+Finally, there may be a third set of customers requesting robot deliveries as in the basic TnR concept.
+These customers cannot be served by truck and no robots can be launched from there.
 As a consequence, we extend the existing TnR concept to account for both delivery types.
-The stops for truck delivery have to be integrated into the truck routes for dropping off robots (see solid arrows in Figure 3).
+The stops for truck delivery have to be integrated into the truck routes for dropping off robots (see solid arrows in Fig. 3).
 This complicates the search for optimal truck tours, since truck deliveries also have to take place within the designated time windows.
 Early arrivals at customer locations cause waiting times for the truck and late arrivals cause delay costs in the form of reduced future revenues (due to lower customer satisfaction) or the granting of rebates.
 The admission of additional truck deliveries therefore causes new dependencies and increases the problem complexity.